+December 31,

-2008 2009
+2009 2010

+Beginning balance \$101,230 \$132,908

-Beginning balance Additions for prior year tax positions Additions for current year tax position \$ 78,545 18,736 3,949 \$ 101,230 28,264 3,414
+Additions for prior year tax positions 28,264 20,616

+Additions for current year tax position 3,414 15,846

-Ending balance \$ 101,230 \$ 132,908
+Ending balance \$132,908 \$169,370

-As of December 31, 2009, the entire amount of the unrecognized tax benefits could affect the Company's income tax provision and the effective tax rate.
+As of December 31, 2010, the entire amount of the unrecognized tax benefits could affect the Company's income tax provision and the effective tax rate.

-During the years ended December 31, 2007, 2008 and 2009, the Company recorded \$3,400, \$5,904 and \$8,239, respectively for interest expense related to uncertain tax positions.
-As of December 31, 2008 and 2009, the Company had accrued interest liability related to uncertain tax positions in the amounts of \$15,504 and \$23,743, respectively, which is included within income tax accrual on the balance sheets.
+During the years ended December 31, 2008, 2009 and 2010, the Company recorded \$5,904, \$8,239 and \$10,695, respectively for interest expense related to uncertain tax positions.
+As of December 31, 2009 and 2010, the Company had accrued interest liability related to uncertain tax positions in the amounts of \$23,743 and \$34,438, respectively, which is included within income tax accrual on the balance sheets.

-Domestically, the Israeli Tax Authorities ("ITA") issued an order with respect to income tax returns of the Company for years 2002 and 2003.
+Domestically, the Israeli Tax Authorities ("ITA") issued an order with respect to income tax returns of the Company for years 2002 through 2005.
 The ITA disagreed with several of the Company's positions as it pertains to the treatment of taxes.
-In addition, the ITA is currently examining the income tax returns for the years 2004-2007.
-The ITA has issued a preliminary assessment under which it demanded the payment of additional taxes in the aggregate amount of NIS 817 million with respect to these years (assessment received on August 2, 2009) including interest as of the assessment date.
-The Company appealed such assessment and the ITA is currently conducting a re-examination.
-There can be no assurance that the ITA will accept the Company's positions on matters raised and, in such an event, an order will be issued (see Note 10b).
+In addition, the ITA is currently examining the income tax returns for the years 2006 and 2007.
+The ITA has issued a preliminary assessment under which it demanded the payment of additional taxes in the aggregate amount of NIS 410 million with respect to these years (assessment received on August 2, 2009) including interest as of the assessment date.
+The Company appealed such assessment.
+The ITA is currently conducting a re-examination, there can be no assurance that the ITA will accept the companies positions on the matters raised and in such an event an order will be issued (see note 10b).

-The Company's U.S. subsidiaries file income tax return in the U.S. federal jurisdiction, and various states.
-All the Company's tax years are subject to examination by the U.S. federal and most U.S. state tax authorities due to the Company's Net Operating Loss and overall credit carry-forward position.
+The Company's U.S. subsidiaries file federal and state income tax returns in the U.S. All of the Company's tax years are subject to examination by the U.S. federal and most U.S. state tax authorities due to the Company's net operating loss and overall credit carry-forward position.